 John Cameron Mitchell (Book); Stephen Trask (Music & Lyrics)

-As one of the most recently anticipated arrivals of a major touring musical, Hedwig and the Angry Inch explodes in full fury on the SHN Golden Gate stage with two hometown stars reprising their celebrated roles from Broadway.
-Darren Criss and Lena Hall play gender-fluid Hedwig and her back-up singing husband, Yitzhak, a former drag queen, as they each take John Cameron Mitchell’s book and Stephen Trask’s music/lyrics and bring their own electric, ecstatic, and erotic interpretations to this 1998 Off-Broadway, 2014 Broadway hit.
-The result is a ninety-minute concert that mixes bawdily funny stand-up comedy, wildly athletic and sex-packed choreography, and super-charged rock numbers to tell a bizarre but beautiful story of two people seeking to find peace in who they are, individually and together.
+Coleton Shmitto and Maya Michal Sherer play gender-fluid Hedwig and her back-up singing husband, Yitzhak, a former drag queen.
+The ninety-minute concert format of the show mixes bawdily funny stand-up comedy, wildly athletic and sex-packed choreography, and super-charged rock numbers to tell a bizarre but beautiful story of two people seeking to find peace in who they are, individually and together.

-As Hedwig spills forth her life’s story, she often takes on the persona of other key characters as she interacts with them, starting with her East German mother who insisted then-son Hansel practice his singing with head in the oven in order not to disturb her.
-(This is accomplished hilariously on Julian Crouch’s designed stage by Hedwig putting her head under the hood of the center-stage, rusting wreck of a car.)
-When the soldier Luther sees Hansel sunning himself in the nude, Hedwig recalls their first encounter in “Sugar Daddy,” singing in tempting, luring voice, “I’ve got a sweet tooth for licorice drops and jelly roll ...
+As she tells her story, Hedwig (and/or Yitzhak) becomes other key characters, starting with her East German mother who insisted then-son Hansel practice his singing with head in the oven in order not to disturb her.
+When the American soldier Luther sees Hansel sunning himself in the nude, Hedwig recalls their first encounter in “Sugar Daddy,” singing in a string-skirt laced with penny candies of all sorts, “I’ve got a sweet tooth for licorice drops and jelly roll ...
 Hey, sugar daddy, Hansel needs some sugar in his bowl.”
-Hedwig then becomes the deep-voiced, American Luther who wants Hansel to be his lady-boy, leading eventually to his mother and Luther convincing him to undergo the sex-altering operation as a ticket to marriage to Luther, freedom from the Communists, and a flight to the coveted U.S.

-But the greatest character conversion accomplishment of Hedwig and Darrin Criss comes late in the show when Hedwig strips away all signs of his feminine self to appear in the birthday suit to which he was born, morphing into Tommy Gnosis, the now-stage name of the teenage boy he once taught to sing.
-Throughout Hedwig’s show on this supposedly seedy stage, Tommy has been blasting forth his own rock concert in a near-by, sold-out AT&T Park.
+Other character transformations are to occur during the rest of Hedwig’s tale of tears, but the greatest character conversion accomplishment of Hedwig and Coleton Schmitto comes late in the show when Hedwig strips away all signs of his feminine self to appear in near the birthday suit to which he was born, morphing into Tommy Gnosis, the now-stage name of the teenage boy he once taught to sing.
+Throughout Hedwig’s show, Tommy has been heard from time to time blasting forth his own rock concert in a near-by, sold-out Giants ballpark (something we hear thanks to sound engineering of Anton Hedman).
 Hedwig bitterly and forlornly believes Tommy has totally forgotten her.
-As the stripped-down, sweat-dripping Tommy on stage, Darrin Criss delivers his most poignant, best song of the night as the singer finally acknowledges his debt to Hedwig -- a reprise of the song Hedwig earlier sings when she writes it with the seventeen-year-old Tommy, “Wicked Little Town.”
+As the stripped-down, sweat-dripping Tommy climbs to the top of a center-stage ladder, Coleton Schmitto now as the rock star finally acknowledges his debt to Hedwig -- a reprise of the song Hedwig earlier sings when she writes it for the then-seventeen-year-old Tommy, “Wicked Little Town.”

-Hedwig and the Angry Inch continues through October 30, 2016, at SHN’s Golden Gate Theatre, 1 Taylor Street, San Francisco.
-Tickets are available at Tickets are available at https://www.shnsf.com.
+Hedwig and the Angry Inch continues through October 6, 2018 by Ray of Light Theatre at the Victoria Theatre, 2961 16th Street, San Francisco.
+Tickets are available online at http://rayoflighttheatre.com/ .